 - Any other identifiable payments.

-It’s important to note that the employee’s employment officially ends on the date payment is made, and they no longer accrue entitlements, such as annual leave.
+It’s important to note that the employee’s employment officially ends on the date payment is made, and they no longer accrue entitlements, such as annual leave from that point.
 If no part of the notice period is paid out, the employee remains employed until the notice period expires.
 Employment cannot end earlier than the date notice is provided.

 Gardening Leave

-Gardening leave, by contrast, occurs when the employer keeps the employee on payroll during the notice period but directs them not to work.
-This is often used to protect sensitive business information or prevent the employee from starting a new role with a competitor.
-Gardening leave must be outlined in the employee’s contract to be enforceable.
+Gardening leave occurs when the employer keeps the employee on payroll during the notice period but directs them not to attend work.
+This is commonly used to protect sensitive business information or prevent the employee from immediately commencing a new role with a competitor.
+For gardening leave to be enforceable, it should be provided for in the employee’s employment contract.

 During gardening leave: